athir-hakimin/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab2-Report.md

 - `kubectl auth can-i get secrets -n tenant-a --as=$SA` → **yes**
 - `kubectl auth can-i get secrets -n tenant-b --as=$SA` → **no**

-This confirms RBAC correctly scopes `app-a` to read secrets in `tenant-a` only, and denies it access to `tenant-b`'s secrets — storage/secret isolation is enforced.
+This demonstrates that storage/secret isolation is implemented and that RBAC appropriately scopes `app-a` to read secrets in `tenant-a` exclusively, denying it access to secrets in `tenant-b`.

 ---

 ## 8. Task 6 — Data Remanence & Secure Deletion

-A Docker volume was used to demonstrate that a normally "deleted" file can still leave recoverable traces on disk (data remanence), and that a secure wipe (overwrite-before-delete) prevents this.
+A Docker volume was utilized to show that a secure wipe (overwrite-before-delete) stops a usually "deleted" file from leaving recoverable traces on disk (data remanence).

 ```
 docker run --rm -v ccse-vol:/data alpine sh -c \